Studentenverbindung: Couleur

-Visually, the most discerning characteristic of many Studentenverbindungen is the so-called Couleur, which can consist of anything from a small piece of ribbon worn over the belt to elaborate uniforms with riding boots, sabers, and colorful cavalry jackets, depending on circumstances and tradition.
-Most commonly, a thin sash displaying (usually) three distinctive colors is worn in everyday life; this is called Band.
-Although this display was common in the past (Wilhelmine period), it is not as common at German universities anymore.
+Visually, the most salient characteristic of many Studentenverbindungen is the so-called Couleur, which can consist of simply a small piece of ribbon worn over the belt, or elaborate uniforms with riding boots, sabers, and colorful cavalry jackets—depending on circumstances and traditions.
+Most often, a thin sash typically displaying three distinctive colors is worn in daily life; this sash is called a Band.
+Although such display was common in the past (during the Wilhelmine period), it has been less common at German universities since that time.

-Color-wearing ("farbentragend") Studentenverbindungen are those whose members wear a Band and headwear with their fraternity's colors.
-Many Burschenschaften wear the color combination Black-Red-Gold as a historical symbol for German unity.
+Farbentragend (color-wearing) Studentenverbindungen are those whose members wear a Band and headgear with their fraternity's colors.
+Many Burschenschaften wear the color combination black-red-gold as a historical symbol of German unity.
 These colors were first worn by the Urburschenschaft in 1815.

-There are also color-carrying or -bearing ("farbenführend") Verbindungen: while their members do not wear a sash, their colors are often represented in their uniforms and other Couleur, like flags.
+There are also farbenführend (color-carrying or -bearing) Verbindungen; while their members do not wear sashes, their colors are often represented in uniforms and other Couleur, such as flags.

 Zirkel

-Another visual hallmark is the Zirkel, a monogram containing the fraternity's initials and the letters v, c, and f for the Latin words vivat, crescat, floreat ('live, grow, flourish') or vivat circulus fratrum ('long live the circle of brothers').
+Another visual hallmark of Studentenverbindungen is the Zirkel, a monogram containing two elements: the fraternity's initials, as well as the letters v, c, and f representing the Latin words vivat, crescat, floreat (live, grow, flourish) or vivat circulus fratrum ('long live the circle of brothers').
 The Zirkel is followed by an exclamation mark.
-In fraternity documents, members sign their names with a Zirkel after their signature.
-Today, Zirkel are often worn on the caps of new members.
+On fraternity documents, members sign with a Zirkel after their signature.
+In contemporary society, Zirkel are often worn on the caps of new members.

+Some sample Zirkel are as follows: